TABLE OF CONTENTS

-- To determine if the brake caliper is causing the noise, carefully remove the rear brake caliper, carefully secure it to the frame away from all moving parts.
+- To determine if the brake caliper is causing the noise, carefully remove the rear brake caliper, secure it to the frame away from all moving parts.
 Test in a safe area.
 If the noise is gone, your brakes may simply need adjusted.

 - Fenders - to verify, properly adjust, and in some cases remove.
 Even small debris and pebbles can rattle between the fender and tire causing noise.

-- Wheel reflector - to verify, please remove (yes, they can resonate or cause a weird noise at times).
+- Wheel reflector - to verify, please remove (yes, they can resonate or shift causing a weird noise).